mcci-usb/Cricket/README.md

  ![Model2301](assets/Model2301.png)

  ## Release History
+- v2.7.0 is a patch release.
+  - Cricket UI fails to launch on ubuntu 20.04 and 22.04
 - v2.6.1 is a patch release.
   - update the version tag [#75](https://github.com/mcci-usb/Cricket/commit/60b52983a71e6fd05813e7bd727a9ba21e261eb8)
 - v2.6.0 is a patch release.